Skip To Content

 If you do not want to apply color correction or seamlines, use the Custom output wizard, which allows you to disable various steps (or run only one step) if desired.

-Screenshot of the Ortho Mapping Custom Products wizard with custom options enabled
+Ortho Mapping Custom Products wizard

-Using the image collection
+Use the image collection

 The mosaic dataset will orthorectify images on the fly, but the accuracy and visual appearance may not be optimized until block adjustment has been performed and a suitable DTM is used within the mosaic dataset.

 Once a DTM is applied, the image collection provides an accurate preview.
-It can then be used directly in ArcGIS Pro or shared as a dynamic image service (via ArcGIS Image Server), and you may not need further processing.
+It can then be used directly in ArcGIS Pro or shared as a dynamic image service (with ArcGIS Image Server), and you may not need further processing.

 The resulting mosaic dataset may also be used in stereo (requires ArcGIS Image Analyst)—if you want to extract point elevation values from the imagery, for example.